prebid/prebid.github.io/dev-docs/modules/userId.md

 Without third-party cookies, mechanisms like the [NAI](https://optout.networkadvertising.org) don't work, so some publishers may want to implement a first party opt-out so their users aren't tagged with first party cookies containing IDs.

-Publishers that want to do this should design their workflow and then just set `_pbjs_id_optout` cookie or HTML5 local storage.
+Publishers that want to do this should design their workflow and then set `_pbjs_id_optout` cookie or HTML5 local storage.
 For instance:

 - read from an in-page javascript variable and set `_pbjs_id_optout` to any value.
 - call an in-page function and use the results to create a `_pbjs_id_optout` cookie with any value.